 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 All prices listed below are per person and based on double occupancy.

-- 6 days of fully guided fishing (2 anglers per guide)
+- Fully guided fishing each day (2 anglers per guide)

 - All meals at the lodge

 - Daily housekeeping

 - Flies, terminal tackle, and all fishing gear if necessary

 What’s Not Included:

 - Round-trip airfare to Yakutat (YAK)

 - Round-trip airfare from Yakutat to Icy Bay Lodge (approximately $425.00 per person)